-We wanted to take a moment to congratulate Amber Mase, from La Canada Elementary, who donated $625 to Glendale YWCA from sale of her “Let's Stick 2gether” bracelet at Montrose Farmer’s Market.
+We wanted to take a moment to congratulate Amber Mase, from La Canada Elementary, who donated $625 to Glendale YWCA from the sales of her “Let's Stick 2gether” bracelet at Montrose Farmer’s Market.
 Full article

 Webster Dictionary defines an “entrepreneur” as “one who organizes, manages, and assumes the risks of a business or enterprise.”
 But a group of kids from La Cañada are expanding that definition to include one who is fearless, confident, well-spoken and respectful.
 Full article

-To teach young students the intrinsic values of entrepreneurship — developing a product and business plan, bringing it to the market and responding to real-world challenges along the way.
+In order to teach young students the intrinsic values of entrepreneurship they must learn to develop a product and business plan, bring it to the market and respond to real-world challenges along the way.
 Full article

 Machine learning isn't just for simple tasks like assessing credit risk and sorting mail anymore -- today, it's capable of far more complex applications, like grading essays and diagnosing diseases.
 With these advances comes an uneasy question: Will a robot do your job in the future?